hiphoppopotamus/ENCE260-UCFunKit-Assignment/README.md

 During each round, the player's own score is displayed in the right hand column of the LED matrix with each LED representing 1 point.

 The game ends after one player scores 6 points or after the 9th round.
-The LED matrix will then
+The LED matrix will then display the result message for each player.
+These are either "You Win", "You Lose", or "Its a Draw".

+After the game, pushing the button above the LED matrix will reset the game back to the original state when the fun kit is turned on.